 So by now, you’re probably pretty grossed out by the fact that these sort of toxic waste is being spread across fields across the country.
 While the impact might noticed by humans, we are hardly the only species who is susceptible to the horrible effects of using factory farm waste as fertilizer.

 The reality is, there is no good solution to our enormous excrement problem.
 But we can work to improve on this problem.
 Factory farm waste occurs at such a large scale because there is a high demand for meat, eggs and dairy.
 By leaving these items off your plate and looking to plant-based alternatives, you can help to slowly drive down demand and lessen the need for large-scale animal production.
 When we look at the impact that producing our food is having on the planet, it is clear that the best option for the health of our shared ecosystem (us included!) is to choose more sustainable food.
-Check out these awesome plant-based recipes to get started!
+Join the #EatForThePlanet movement to get started!

 Lead image source: Elizabeth Matthews/KSDK